ward/run/_drafts/2019-04-28-antwerp-10-miles.md

 ## Course Details

+The first 2 km are pretty much flat.
+After that you turn onto a highway, which means climbing up the ramp.
+After that first climb you get a brief respite as you descend into a tunnel under the Schelde river.
+Of course, that also means climbing back out of it.
+After emerging on the other side of the river, you take the ramp off the highway.
+This one sends you through another quick tunnel.
 Pretty much flat.
 Four turns that are too sharp.
 Two tunnels totalling two to three kilometre.
 Probably some cobble sections (TODO: Update afterwards)